SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package

 • Select the Approve option to approve the script package from the SCCM console.
 You also have a chance to provide additional Approval or Denial comments on the same page.

-Click on the Next page to continue to the progress and completion page of Approve or Deny Script wizard.
+Click on the Next page to continue to the progress and completion page of the Approve or Deny Script wizard.

 Click on the Close button to complete the approval process of the script package called Adobe Acrobat Reader x64 from Windows Package Manager using the WinGet tool and SCCM.